Category Mapping

 Select the order of mapping

-Mulwi will first check if any of the product's collections have an explicitly mapped category.
-If there are such mappings, Mulwi will use the the category of the first explicitly mapped collection.
+Mulwi first checks the mapping for your top-most field.
+If any of the product's values from this field has an explicitly mapped category, Mulwi uses the category of the first explicitly mapped value it finds.

 NOTE

-We recommend using the First Product Type, then Collection mapping order for the exact classification, as products can belong to many different collections but have only one type.
+We recommend mapping by the Shopify category or product type first for the exact classification, as products can belong to many different collections but have only one category and one type.

 Map categories manually

 If you've selected a preinstalled channel taxonomy, you can use autocomplete to find the necessary category faster.
-For that, start typing the category name or ID and choose the category from the dropdown menu. - Repeat steps 2-3 for all input fields, including the Default Category.
+For that, start typing the category name or ID in the input field and choose the desired category from the dropdown menu.

 Map categories using AI